-The second group has darted toward the small apartments; but the staircase is narrow-scarce two people can pass at once.
+The second group has darted towards the small apartments; but the staircase is narrow, scarce two people can pass at once.

 George de Charny watches there.

-At the third.
-Who goes there? no answer-he fires.
-At the sound of the report the queen's door opens.
+At the third Who goes there? no answer being given, he fires.

+At the report the queen's door opens.

 Andrée comes out, pale but calm.

-"What is it?" asked she.
-"Madame," cried George, "save her majesty; it is her life they want; I am opposed to a thousand, but I will hold out as long as possible.
-Quick! quick!"
-Then, as the assailants precipitated themselves on him, he shut the door, crying, "Draw the bolt! draw the bolt!
-I shall live long enough to allow the queen to fly."
-And turning, he pierced the two first he met in the corridor with his bayonet.
-The queen had heard everything.
+What is it? asked she.

+Madame, cried George, save her Majesty! it is her life they want!
+I am opposed to a thousand, but I will hold out as long as possible!
+Quick! quick!
+Then, as the' assailants precipitated themselves on him, he shut the door, crying, Draw the bolt! draw the bolt!
+I shall live long enough to allow the queen to fly!
+And turning, he pierced the first two he met in the corridor with his bayonet.